markatots/qMaruPL/README.md

 # Release note
+Decenber 30th,2021 - qMaruPL have come to be able to have 100 measures and 99 elements of a dimension.
-Decenber 29th,2021 - I released four measure properties .
+Decenber 29th,2021 - I released four measure properties.
 Decenber 26th,2021 - I fixed a bug that a dimension's header doesn't appear when the number of factors of a dimension equals one.
 (There were a great number of bugs so that I can't record them.)